byjg/php-config/docs/dependency-injection.md

 ];
 ```

-When use use the method `withInjectedConstructor()` the container will try to inject the constructor automatically based on
+When use the method `withInjectedConstructor()` the container will try to inject the constructor automatically based on
 its type.
 Since we previously defined the classes `Square` and `RectangleTriangle` the container will inject the instances
 automatically.